Linaro/lava/doc/v2/support.rst

   problem.

 * Avoid putting LAVA job output directly into your email to a list or IRC channel.
 Mailing list posts can include a few lines but not IRC.

-* If you are using LAVA V1, rather than LAVA V2, you should *always** re-run your test with ``logging_level: DEBUG`` if you have not done so already.
+Attach full logs to your email instead of including content inline.

 * Always use a `pastebin`_ for log output, and include a link to the paste in your post.

-* Paste content from the complete log, not the summary, so that you get the complete lines.
+* If you are integrating your own device into LAVA, always include the full jinja2 device-type template and device dictionary.

 * Include the job definition you used, either in this paste or another paste.